How do I know who will be the best clinician for me?

 Selected clinicians have appointments in the late afternoon during the week and on Saturdays, subject to availability.

-See our Meet the Team page for each clinician’s availability.
+See our Meet the Team page for each clinician’s days of work.

 How soon can I get an appointment?

 Each clinician has different wait times, depending on their case load and commitments.
 At times, we receive quite a large number of referrals to our practice and often this can create longer than usual wait times.
-Whilst we do our very best to book you in as soon as we can, we would recommend booking your sessions in advance, as this will ensure that your desired outcome for treatment can be reached with regular appointments.
+We operate a waitlist for new clients, which is monitored regularly.
+When an appointment becomes available, clients on the waitlist will be contacted with an offer of appointment.

 Persons in emergency crisis or at risk to themselves should present to the Emergency Department of their local hospital or consult their medical practitioner.
 The Glow Centre does not offer emergency support or crisis counselling.